Domain Adaptation with a Single Vision-Language Embedding: Abstract

 \section{Abstract}

-{Domain adaptation has been extensively investigated in computer vision but still requires access to target data at the training time, which might be difficult to obtain in some uncommon conditions.
+{Domain adaptation has been extensively investigated in computer vision but still requires access to target data at the training time, which might be difficult to obtain in real-world autonomous driving scenarios, especially under rare or adverse conditions.
 In this paper, we present a new framework for domain adaptation relying on a single Vision-Language~(VL) latent embedding instead of full target data.
 First, leveraging a contrastive language-image pre-training model (CLIP), we propose prompt/photo-driven instance normalization (PIN).
 PIN is a feature augmentation method that mines multiple visual styles using a single target VL latent embedding, by optimizing affine transformations of low-level source features.
 The VL embedding can come from a language prompt describing the target domain, a partially optimized language prompt, or a single unlabeled target image.
 Second, we show that these mined styles (\ie, augmentations) can be used for zero-shot (\ie, target-free) and one-shot unsupervised domain adaptation.
-Experiments on semantic segmentation demonstrate the effectiveness of the proposed method, which outperforms relevant baselines in the zero-shot and one-shot settings.}
+Experiments on semantic segmentation in real-world driving datasets, including Cityscapes and ACDC (adverse conditions), demonstrate the effectiveness of the proposed method, which outperforms relevant baselines in the practical zero-shot and one-shot settings.}

 \keywords{Zero-shot domain adaptation, vision-language models, feature augmentation, style mining, prompt/photo-driven instance normalization}